AbstractEndeavors/solcatcher/README.md

 └── solana-defi-main/             ← git submodule, not imported by the pipeline
 ```

-`solana-defi-main` is a third-party reference submodule left in place — it informed the design of the decoder and enrichment logic but is not imported or executed by any path in the TypeScript pipeline.

 The Rust crates under `idls/PumpFun/Rust/`, `idls/Raydium/Rust/`, etc. are standalone binaries (each has `Cargo.toml`, `src/main.rs`, Jito proto definitions).
 They are reference implementations, not called by the TypeScript pipeline at runtime.
 The pipeline uses only the JSON IDLs under `idls/new/`.

 ### Protocols covered